Mindfulness and beyond: a three-month training program. Learning and serving in conscious community.

 I recently had the opportunity to work with the team at Clear Sky, to brainstorm new ways to improve their processes.
 I have been facilitating this kind of work for over 20 years and it is rare to discover a team that can make “change” so much fun.

 -Jon Morris ASQ.
 Certified Quality Engineer and Six Sigma Black Belt, Vancouver, Canada

 Clear Sky hosts and supports the activities of our founding teachers, Doug Sensei and Catherine Sensei, who run programs under their own website www.planetdharma.com.
 When here, they generally eat lunch and dinner with us, and they engage with the community in a very real and enlivening way, modeling compassion, wisdom, and non-clinging awareness.
 Those of us who have chosen to live at Clear Sky year-round are their students.

 As a karma yogi, you aren’t expected to accept our founding teachers as your teachers (unless you want to, of course, – and in fact, many do!).
 Yet, those who get the most from the program, and tend to stay past the one month trial period, are those who see the value that the teachers offer, learning to engage with them in a open and healthy way.

 When you arrive, you will notice that we serve and support the teachers as part of our daily duties.
 This may include setting their place at the dining table, serving them food, and assisting in cleaning their suite.

 Since the teachers and teachings are an integral part of life at Clear Sky, anyone staying onsite is expected to attend all classes, meditations, and group activities.
-For classes and programs offered by the teachers (Planet Dharma), be prepared to offer dana.
+Classes and programs offered by the teachers (Planet Dharma), are given on the practice of dana.

 Should you wish to spend time with the teachers while at Clear Sky, please refer to their teaching schedule.
 While they spend a large portion of the year here, they also travel for weeks at a time to teach in other parts of the world.